 The white man who crossed this natural barrier was born John Rowlands in Denbigh, Wales in 1841.
 Rowlands was an orphan who grew up in the workhouse.
 He was a good scholar fascinated by geography.
 Aged 16, he sailed to New Orleans where he used his wits to get a job.
 Rowlands also changed his name to Henry Morton Stanley.
 He reinvented his past and passed himself off as a native-born American.

 Stanley signed up for the Confederates in the civil war but Union soldiers captured him after two days at the Battle of Shiloh, Tennessee.
 To escape a disease-ridden POW life, Stanley enlisted with the Union Army and then the Navy until deserting in 1865.
 He found his metier as a journalist covering the Indian wars for a St Louis newspaper.
-His vivid reports caught the eye of James Gordon Bennett Jr, publisher of the New York Herald.
+His vivid reports caught the eye of New York Herald publisher James Gordon Bennett Jr.

 Bennett sent him to cover the British war in Abyssinia.
 Stanley was resourceful and bribed a Suez telegraph clerk to give his reports priority, scooping his rivals with news of the conflict.
 In London, Stanley thirsted for more success.
 Bennett gave him a new brief: find David Livingstone.